Enrico Chiesa: Style of play

-A prolific goalscorer, Chiesa was considered one of the most exciting and dynamic strikers in Italy during the mid-'90s.
-A quick, strong, hardworking, and elegant player, he was mainly deployed in a central role as a main striker throughout his career, but he could also play off of another forward as a supporting forward or on the wing, due to his vision, versatility, good technique, close control at speed, and tactical intelligence, which also enabled him to create goalscoring opportunities for his teammates.
+In the mid-1990s, Chiesa was considered to be a top-class forward in Italy’s football league.
+As a player, he mainly played as an attacking supporting forward in all his career but due to his versatility and skills, he could also play as an auxiliary forward or as a wing.
+It was his skills and vision that helped him create chances and score goals.

 Possessing pace, stamina, good offensive movement, and a powerful and accurate shot with either foot from both inside and outside the box, he excelled during counter-attacks, and was known for his ability to make attacking runs into the area, and quickly strike the ball first time while on the run; he was also equally known for his ability to score with powerful or bending strikes from free-kicks, and is the joint ninth-highest goalscorer of all time from free kicks in Serie A, with 13 goals, alongside Michel Platini and Álvaro Recoba.
 Fabio Capello described Chiesa as a complete forward, and as a cross between Gigi Riva and Paolo Rossi, due to his opportunism, anticipation, and excellent striking ability, which enabled him to excel acrobatically in the air, and execute spectacular volleys.
 In addition to his goalscoring ability as a footballer, he was also known for his dedication, professionalism and his correct behaviour on the pitch, although, despite his reputation, his career was affected by several injuries.

 Coaching career

-In June 2010 it was announced that Chiesa was appointed the new head coach of Figline for the 2010–11 season.
-The experience however lasted a very short time, as Figline was excluded from the Italian leagues in July.
+In June 2010, it was announced that Chiesa was appointed the new head coach of Figline for the 2010–11 season.
+The experience, however, lasted a very short time, as Figline was excluded from the Italian leagues in July.